hacs/documentation/source/docs/publish/start.md

 ### README

-Your repository needs to have a [readme](https://github.com/matiassingers/awesome-readme) with information about how to use it. _This is not used in HACS, unless you have defined the key `render_readme` in `hacs.json` below._
+Your repository needs to have a [readme](https://github.com/matiassingers/awesome-readme) with information about how to use it.

-### info&#46;md

-If you want to add a richer experience for your users you can add an `info.md` file to the root of your repository, this file will be rendered under the repository description.
-It does not support the full styling options from GitHub, so use with care. _This is optional, if you do not have this file you need to set the key [`render_readme`](#hacsjson) in the `hacs.json` file to `true`._

 ### hacs.json